tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 * [Trace Context](https://www.w3.org/TR/trace-context/)
 * [Baggage Context](https://www.w3.org/TR/baggage/)

-These contexts are transferred in HTTP headers (or other protocols), typically as traceparent for trace context and baggage for baggage context.
+These contexts are transferred in HTTP headers (or other protocols), typically as `traceparent` for `trace context` and `baggage` for `baggage context`.
 Below, we will explore how this works in .NET with OpenTelemetry.

 ## TraceContext